mnmohsen/personalwebsite/_projects/sonos-teardown/index.md

 ---
 layout: post
 title: Lever-Driven Reset for a Magnetic Launcher
-description: Designed and bench-tested a lever-driven reset mechanism for the Ann Arbor Hands-On Museum, integrating a dual-purpose spring-steel plate, friction clamp, and serviceable wheeled carriage.
+description: Designed and bench-tested a lever-driven reset mechanism for the Ann Arbor Hands-On Museum, with a dual-purpose spring-steel plate, friction clamp, and redesigned wheeled carriage.
 skills:
   - Mechanism Design
   - SolidWorks